ekansa/open-context-py/docs/deployment.md

     pip install uwsgi

 With that in place you've got an “interesting” challenge playing with the wsgi.py file in the Open Context Django app and various configuration settings with uwsgi.

+(2.2) Adding a uWSGI UNIX User:

+Next we'll need to create a unix user for uWSGI so it can interact with the Ningx web server.
+To do so:

+     sudo adduser uwsgi --no-create-home --disabled-login --disabled-password
+     sudo groupadd nginx
+     sudo usermod -a -G nginx uwsgi